Tamir-Co/NeuroEvolutional-Dont-Touch-The-Spikes-with-Erlang/README.md

 Then move to the Run instructions.

 ## Run
-To run the code in each of your open consoles run the following command:
+To run the code in each of your open consoles, run the following command:
 ```erlang
 cover:compile_directory().
 ```